Toulon: 19th century

 During the Napoleonic Wars, from 1803 until 1805 a British fleet led by Admiral Horatio Nelson blockaded Toulon.

 In 1820, the statue which became known as the Venus de Milo was discovered on the Greek island of Milo and seen by a French naval officer, Emile Voutier.
 He persuaded the French Ambassador to Turkey to buy it, and brought it to Toulon on his ship, the Estafette.
 From Toulon it was taken to the Louvre.

-In 1820 Toulon became the base for the conquest of France's colonies in North Africa.
-In 1820 a French fleet with an army departed from Toulon for the conquest of Algeria.

-1849, during the brief Second French Republic, Georges-Eugène Haussmann was named Prefect of the Var.
-During his year as prefect, he began a major reconstruction of the city, similar to what he would later do in Paris.
-He tore down large parts of the old fortifications and built new boulevards and squares.
-The new Toulon Opera House, the second-largest in France, opened in 1862.

-In 1867, on the orders of Napoleon III General François Achille Bazaine arrived in Toulon without an official welcome after abandoning the Mexican military campaign and Emperor Maximilian I of Mexico.
+In 1849, Louis-Napoleon named Georges Eugène Haussmann as the new Prefect of the Var department.
+He served there only one year, but he laid out the current street plan for the city center, as he would later do for the city of Paris.

+In the 1890s, there were the Kronstadt-Toulon naval visits.

 20th century

 In August 1935, a year before the reign of the Popular Front, violent uprisings of the workers of the Toulon shipyards opposed the policy of austerity.
 This resulted in a large number of deaths and injuries; a state of emergency was imposed.

 During World War II, after the Allied landings in North Africa (Operation Torch) the German Army occupied southern France (Case Anton), leading French naval officers to scuttle the French Fleet based at Toulon on 27 November 1942.
 The city was bombed by the Allies in November of the following year, with much of the port destroyed and five hundred residents killed.

-Toulon was liberated by the Free French Forces of General Jean de Lattre de Tassigny on 28 August 1944 in the Battle of Toulon.
+The Hôtel de Ville, centre of the administration of the city, was completed in 1970.

-In 1974, Toulon became again the préfecture, or administrative centre, of the Var.
-Five years later the University of Toulon opened.
+In 1979, the University of Toulon opened.
 Toulon was one of four French cities where the extreme-right Front National won the local elections in 1995.
 The Front National was voted out of power in 2001.